SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | Imager | Working (degraded) |
 | S&R | Defective |

 Annotation: The scan mechanism is failing.
-EWS-G1 will probably be decomissioned soon and replaced with GOES-14 or GOES-15.
+EWS-G1 will probably be decomissioned soon and replaced with GOES-15.

 ### GOES-14 [Norad 44903]